-We begin by providing a simple optimizing framework to interpret the subsequent estimated effects of contract terms and unemployment.
-We then estimate the causal effect of contract terms on card default using a randomized experiment by our partner bank (henceforth Bank A) on a credit card targeted at new borrowers (henceforth the study card or Card A) that accounted for approximately 15% of all first-time formal sector loan products in the country.
-The sizeable nationwide experiment allocated a large stratified random sample of 144,000 pre-existing study card borrowers to 8 treatment arms that varied annual interest rates between 15%, 25%, 35% and 45%, and monthly minimum payments between 5% and 10%, for 26 months, from March 2007 to May 2009.
-The substantial experimental variation and the large sample size allow for precise estimation of treatment effect heterogeneity over a range of contract terms and population strata (in our empirical results, we use three asterisks to denote significance at the 0.001 level).
-In addition, the sampling scheme ensures that the experimental results are representative of the bank's national population of study card customers.
+The experiment allocated a large nationwide stratified random sample of 144,000 pre-existing study card borrowers (hereafter "the study sample") to 8 treatment arms that varied annual interest rates between 15%, 25%, 35%, and 45%, and monthly minimum payments between 5% and 10%, for 26 months, from March 2007 to May 2009.
+The experimental variation is substantially larger than typical policy interventions, providing a strong test of contract terms' potential for limiting default.4 The large sample size enables precise estimation of treatment effects across a range of contract terms and population strata (in our empirical results we use three asterisks to denote significance at the 0.001 level).
+The sampling scheme ensures the experimental results are representative of the bank's population of study card customers (about 1.3 million).
+We follow participants for five years after the intervention ended and examine their behavior across all formal financial institutions.
+In addition, we match the experimental sample to its monthly employment histories in the Mexican Social Security database (the Instituto Mexicano del Seguro Social or IMSS).